PR Action Board Skill

 1. Run gh auth status.
 If unauthenticated, stop and tell the human to run gh auth login.

-2. Resolve the GitHub login once and cache it for the session:
+2. Resolve the GitHub login once and cache it:

 gh api user --jq .login